furkan-hub/3D-vectors-to-2d-plane/README.md

-# 3D-vectors-to-2d-plane
-i just create a script that transfrom 3d vectors to 2d plane

-# Mapping 3D World to 2D Screen

 This project includes the necessary steps to project a 3-dimensional world image onto a 2-dimensional screen.
 # Mapping 3D World to 2D Screen